Minimal setup for AWS cloud storage

 Create an S3 bucket

-You need to provide an S3 location that CDP can use for logs and data storage.
+You need to provide an S3 location that Cloudera can use for logs and data storage.
 If you don't already have an S3 bucket, you can create one from the AWS S3 console or AWS CLI.

 Steps